Want to avoid fines from HMRC? Here’s how

 The easiest fines to avoid

-Anyone who must file a self-assessment return should know that the paper return is due by October 31, and the online return is due by January 31 of the following year for the previous tax year.
+Anyone who must file a self-assessment return should know that the paper return is due by October 31.
+The online return is due by January 31 of the following year for the previous tax year.
 Failing to file on time will lead to a £100 penalty.
 If the return is more than three months late, you will be charged an additional £10 per day, until you reach a maximum of £900.

 If you still fail to file, you can face an extra £300 fine for not filing before six months, or a penalty of 5% of the tax due, whichever is higher.
 You would face an additional 5% of tax due or £300 penalty, again whichever is higher, if you have still not filed the return after 12 months.
 So, these fines can stack up quickly.